 How much do I tip at Disneyland Paris?

 In France, bars and restaurants always include a 15% service charge, and tipping is not expected.
 If service is above and beyond, 5-10% is acceptable.
 If you're planning to tip, you'll need cash.
 The credit card system is not designed to add tip.

 There isn't too much to say about food and drink, but we know food, alcohol, and coffee may be important to some of our readers, and we wanted to share a little something about these items.

 There's nothing especially notable about food culture at Disneyland Paris, except that by the opinion of most reviewers, food at Disneyland Paris is awful.
 Also, the lines during lunch time will be absolutely huge.

 We found vegetarian food at Disneyland Paris without too much to complain about, but we certainly see where the negative reviews are coming from.
 The food is standard western fare with tendencies toward French items.

-Beer is widely available around Disneyland Paris, however you must order it with food in the parks, and (as far as we could tell) you cannot walk around the park with it.
+Beer is widely available around Disneyland Paris, however you must order it with food in the parks.
 There are bars at each hotel, and they tend to be open until 12AM or 1AM, filling up as the parks close.

 Coffee at Disneyland Paris